 HOCKEY OPERATIONSJim Playfair

-Jim Playfair enters his third season as the Coyotes Associate Coach.
+Jim Playfair enters his fourth season as the Coyotes Associate Coach.
 He joined the organization on June 7, 2011 from Calgary where he spent 11 years as a coach with the Flames organization.

-In his first two seasons in Phoenix, Playfair has assisted with the development of defensemen Oliver Ekman-Larsson and Keith Yandle who have emerged as premier NHL defensemen.
-Under his tutelage, the Coyotes penalty kill unit ranked third on the road (88.2%) and eighth overall (85.5%) among all 30 NHL teams in 2011-12.
+In his three seasons in Arizona, Playfair has assisted with the development of defensemen Oliver Ekman-Larsson and Keith Yandle who have emerged as premier NHL defensemen.

-Playfair was named the 14th head coach of the Calgary Flames on July 12, 2006.
+Playfair joined the Coyotes on June 7, 2011 from Calgary where he spent 11 years as a coach with the Flames organization.
+He was named the 14th head coach of the Calgary Flames on July 12, 2006.
 In his only season behind the bench (2006-07), Playfair led Calgary to an impressive 43-29-10 record (96 points) in the Northwest Division.
-Prior to that, he spent three years as an assistant coach with the Flames (2003-06).
+He also served as Calgary’s associate coach (2007-09) and as an assistant coach (2003-06) with the Flames.

 He was appointed head coach of the Saint John Flames (AHL) on August 10, 2000.
 During the 2000-01 season, Playfair led Saint John to its first Calder Cup championship and was named the Minor League Professional Coach of the Year by The Hockey News.
 Over the course of three seasons (2000-01 to 2002-03) in Saint John, Playfair posted a record of 83-77-22-10.